llmos-ai/llmos/README.md

     kubectl get secret --namespace llmos-system llmos-bootstrap-passwd -o go-template='{{.data.password|base64decode}}{{"\n"}}'
     ```
    ![first-login](./assets/docs/auth-first-login.png)
-1. After logging in, you will be redirected to the setup page, you will need to configure the following:
 1. Upon logging in, you will be redirected to the setup page.
 Configure the following:
     - Set a **new password** for the admin user (strong passwords are recommended).
     - Configure the **server URL** that all other nodes in your cluster will use to connect.